cedar-policy/cedar-examples/cedar-example-use-cases/tax_preprarer/README.md

 ## Use-case

-A Deloitte `Professional` needs to access a `Client`'s `Document` in order to prepare their taxes.
+A `Professional` needs to access a `Client`'s `Document` in order to prepare their taxes.
 There are two rules that grant access:

 1. That the `Professional` has been granted access to the document.
 This could be because